Sonia0-0/AKAN/AKAN/README.md

 * Open the live  site on gh-page link in the description.

 ## Known Bugs
-* There are no known bugs detected.
+* There are no known bugs detected at the moment.

 ## Technologies Used
 * HTML